-- Capital is added to the capital requirement under Pillar I to reflect risks not captured by Pillar I. - The Group takes the uncertainty of the risk models into account and makes quantitative as well as qualitative adequacy assessments of its capital level on an ongoing basis.
+- Capital is added to the capital requirement under Pillar II to reflect risks not captured under Pillar I. - The Grouptakes the uncertainty of the risk models into account and makes quantitative as well as qualitative adequacy assessments of its capital level on an ongoing basis.